 Household spending has increased since 2012, rising from £536.80 a week to £582.40 in FYE 2017.
-It has stalled over the last two years with no significant change in spending since FYE 2017.
+The rate of increase has stalled over the last two years with no statistically significant change in spending since FYE 2017.
 The trend in average household spending over the last two years mirrors that for average household disposable income, and lower income growth may have affected household spending over this period.